Nsikan-Dev/nsikan-ci-cd-pipeline/README.md

 ![azApp](webAppInAzure.png)

+Click on the app service, and it should take you to a page with more information about your deployed app

 ![azApp2](webAppInAzure2.png)

 Verify that the application works at the deployed URL (in this example, https://nsikan-ci-cd.azurewebsites.net/)
 ![site](liveSite.png)

-Make a prediction by running the command `./make_predict_azure_app.sh`.
+Make a prediction by running the command `./make_predict_azure_app.sh` in Azure Cloud Shell.
 If you deployed the app with a name other than nsikan-ci-cd, then update the line below in the file make_predict_azure_app.sh before running this command:

 `-X POST https://<yourappname>.azurewebsites.net:$PORT/predict`